9 Tips to Stand Out This Giving Tuesday

-Giving Tuesday (GT) is just around the corner and there’s upwards of half a billion dollars to be raised in 2019.
+Giving Tuesday (GT) is just around the corner and there are upwards of half a billion dollars to be raised in 2019.
 We will share 9 tips that will help your nonprofit stand out on this massive day of philanthropy.

 1. Send a Save the Date